 That’s what I explained in the article Lifecycle of a software product, where I told how the TV market matured some 30 years after the TV was invented and that its manufacturers are always inventing it all the time.
 Something new to make us buy a new TV: first, they were in black and white until they hit SmartTV.
 All of this so that they could continue to earn new revenue from their customers after the end of the previous product’s life.

 Therefore, both focus and diversification are valid strategies.
 The important thing is to understand the pros and cons of each one well, and to understand in which context each one is most appropriate.

-If you decide to focus on one product, or even with a diversification strategy when you end up with one or more products that are big, with many features you think about applying the 4 phases lifecycle not only to a whole product, but also to its major features.
+If you decide to focus on one product, or even with a diversification strategy when you end up with one or more big products with many features, you think about applying the 4 phases lifecycle not only to a whole product but also to its major features.

-To give you an example, let’s imagine our whole product being Linkedin.
-Let’s say that we decide to develop a new feature for Linkedin, for instance, the article publishing feature I use to publish my articles on Linkedin.
-During the feature innovation phase, we’ll have to find the product-market fit.
+For example, let’s imagine our whole product being Linkedin.
+Let’s say we decide to develop a new feature for Linkedin, for instance, the article publishing feature I use to publish my articles on Linkedin.
+We’ll have to find the product-market fit during the feature innovation phase.
 In this case it will be feature-market fit, and the market is the entire user base of Linkedin.

 If we are able to find the feature-market fit, then it’s time to grow the feature usage, i.e., implement additional features to the publishing feature we’ve just launched so it can be a complete feature to be used by the maximum number of users possible.

 After the growth of the publishing feature adoption in Linkedin user base, comes the feature maturity.
 In this stage, the publishing feature is complete in terms of its possibilities and since itâ€™s used by the majority of the user base, its growth slows down.